Using Rosegarden as a Midi Sequencer on Linux

 If you click into the area above the tracks, you set the playback cursor to the mouse position.
 If you click that way pressing "Ctrl", the playback cursor moves to the next musical bar.

-7. Markers
+8. Markers

-Multiple markers can be set inside your musical piece with the function "Composition/Manage Markers".
+Multiple markers can be set inside your musical piece with the function "Composition / Manage Markers".
 Select the beat, where the marker will be set.
 The playback cursor is then moved to the marker by clicking once onto it in the "Manage Markers" window.

-8. Setting the Tempo of the Piece
+9. Setting the Tempo of the Piece

-The tempo of the piece can be set in "Composition/Add Tempo Change".
+The tempo of the piece can be set in "Composition / Add Tempo Change".
 There can be tempo changes inside a piece, which can be defined there.

 But if your piece has only one tempo, that needs to be changed, this can also be set there.

-9. Matrix Editor (Piano Roll Window)
+11. Matrix Editor (Piano Roll Window)

 Rosegarden's piano roll window is actually quite beautiful.
 It is quite possible, to identify the exact positions of the notes.
-The view can be zoomed horizontally and vertically.

 You can just use the tools on the keys F2 to F7 and start editing using the mouse.

-Of course, you can also record midi notes from a midi keyboard.
+You can also record midi notes from a midi keyboard.
 Step recording is also possible.

-10. Editing Controller Data
+12. Editing Controller Data

 Other midi data than note-on, note-off and velocity has to be edited in the "event list editor".
 Different types of midi events like pitch, program change or system exclusive data can be viewed and edited.

-11. The Metronome
+13. The Metronome

 You can activate or deactivate it for recording and playback there too.